elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-a-reflection-impact-the-coordinates-of-a-geometric-figure.md

 url: /learn/mathematics/questions/how-does-a-reflection-impact-the-coordinates-of-a-geometric-figure
 score: -1.0
 related_article1:
-    id: 162891
+    id: 162412
-    title: In what way does a reflection affect the distance between points?
+    title: >-
+        Why is distance preservation important in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/in-what-way-does-a-reflection-affect-the-distance-between-points
+    url: /learn/mathematics/questions/why-is-distance-preservation-important-in-reflections
 related_article2:
-    id: 162912
+    id: 162679
+    title: >-
-    title: How is congruence maintained in reflections?
+        How is a reflection defined in geometric terms?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/how-is-a-reflection-defined-in-geometric-terms
 related_article3:
-    id: 162625
+    id: 162529
-    title: How do you reflect a point across the x-axis?
+    title: >-
+        How can orientation changes lead to confusion in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-reflect-a-point-across-the-xaxis
+    url: /learn/mathematics/questions/how-can-orientation-changes-lead-to-confusion-in-reflections
 related_article4:
-    id: 162907
+    id: 162510
-    title: Explain the mirror image concept in reflections.
+    title: >-
+        In what way does a reflection affect the distance between points?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-mirror-image-concept-in-reflections
+    url: /learn/mathematics/questions/in-what-way-does-a-reflection-affect-the-distance-between-points
 related_article5:
-    id: 162888
+    id: 162685
-    title: What is the line of reflection in a reflection transformation?
+    title: >-
+        What happens to a point's coordinates when it is reflected across the y-axis?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-line-of-reflection-in-a-reflection-transformation
+    url: /learn/mathematics/questions/what-happens-to-a-points-coordinates-when-it-is-reflected-across-the-yaxis
 ---

 &nbsp;